 Layers of clothes

-A simple medical kit is important when You never know the weather in the mountains.
+A simple medical kit is essential when you never know the weather in the mountains.
 As the saying goes, always hope for the best, but prepare for the worst.
 It is better to have a few pills/ ointments handy and not use them than not have them and be in dire need!
-Carry basic medicines with you which you can take in an emergency.
+Carry essential medicines with you, which you can take in an emergency.

 Make sure to check this comprehensive list of things to carry for any trip.